yamamotomako/disease_dict/README.md

 Serotonin is strongly related to the nerve systems.<br>
 So I think this result is not so incorrect

-About this result, when in couting the tokens of diseases words, I removed manually some of too famous word such as "cancer" (the single word) because of inassignments of cancer type, and incomplete words because of unsuitableness for systematical matching.<br>
+Then about this result, when in couting the tokens of diseases words, I removed manually some of too famous word such as "cancer" (the single word) because of inassignments of cancer type, and incomplete words because of unsuitableness for systematical matching.<br>